cagov/pantheon-mirror-drought-ca-gov/wp-content/plugins/wp-security-audit-log/readme.txt

 * <strong>[WP Activity Log for Yoast SEO](https://wpactivitylog.com/extensions/yoast-seo-activity-log/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description)</strong>: Install this extension to keep a log of the Yoast SEO plugin settings changes, and also of the on-page SEO changes you and your team make in the Yoast SEO meta box.
 * <strong>[WP Activity Log for WPForms](https://wpactivitylog.com/extensions/wpforms-activity-log/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description)</strong>: Install this extension to keep a log of the changes your team does in the WPForms plugin settings, forms, form files, entries (leads) and more.
 * <strong>[WP Activity Log for Gravity Forms](https://wpactivitylog.com/extensions/gravity-forms-activity-log/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description)</strong>: Install this extension to keep a log of the changes your team does in the Gravity Forms plugin settings, forms, forms settings, entries (leads) and more.
+* <strong>[WP Activity Log for MemberPress](https://wpactivitylog.com/extensions/memberpress-activity-log/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description)</strong>: Install this extension to keep a log of the changes in your MemberPress powered website, including plugin settings changes, memberships, payments, subscriptions and other changes that your team does on your website.
 * <strong>[WP Activity Log for bbPress](https://wordpress.org/plugins/wp-security-audit-log-add-on-for-bbpress/)</strong>: Intall this extension to keep a log of changes in bbPress forums, topics, bbPress settings and more.
 * <strong>[Activity Log for MainWP](https://wpactivitylog.com/extensions/mainwp-activity-log/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description)</strong>: Install this MainWP extension to keep a log of the MainWP network changes and can see the activity logs of all child sites from one central location - the MainWP dashboard.